How many times have you stuck to categorize your blog post?

-If you feel this way, then you can easily imagine how you readers feel about you.
+If you feel this way, then you can easily imagine how your readers feel about you.

-If you are a hobby blogger then I have nothing to say to you.
+If you are a hobby blogger then I have nothing to say.

 Not only that, there are many benefits of categorizing a blog.
 Before going deeper into this, let’s see what are blog categories?